Tina19961211/EEG-Brainwave-Analysis/README.md

 ## What is This Research About?

-This notebook analyzes **EEG data from 64 individuals**—both people with and without psychiatric conditions, to identify distinct brain wave signatures associated with different mental health diagnoses.
+This notebook analyzes **EEG data from 64 individuals** , both people with and without psychiatric conditions, to identify distinct brain wave signatures associated with different mental health diagnoses.

 ### The Big Picture